 Restoring Damage From Storms and Floods

 Restoration specialists can help property owners determine the precise causes of damage and the best solutions.
-If a commercial property in Clarksville, TN experiences flood damage or sustains damage during a storm, contact a commercial damage restoration company as soon as possible.
+If a commercial property in Clarksville, Tenessee, experiences flood damage or sustains damage during a storm, contact SERVPRO of Montgomery County as soon as possible.

 After removing wet insulation, our SERVPRO team can then dry out the wet ceiling materials and roof trusses.
-To do this we often create a containment chamber to better control the environment in the affected area and to prevent harmful particles from entering the rest of the house.
+To do this, we often create a containment chamber to control the environment in the affected area better and prevent harmful particles from entering the rest of the house.
 We then set up heated air movers to create a circular air movement inside the area.
 In addition to the air movers, we also set up dehumidifiers that remove moisture from the air.
 Once building materials are dry, we treat the attic with anti-microbial chemicals and sometimes spray the trusses with a specialized sealant paint to inhibit fungal growth.

-If you ever have a problem inside your attic after a storm, call SERVPRO of Montgomery County at (931) 645-1285
+If you ever have a problem inside your attic after a storm, call SERVPRO of Montgomery County at (931) 645-1285.